-2012 Nissan Xterra Interior
+Nissan Xterra Interior

 - "The interior decor matches Xterra's utilitarian aims, perhaps too much.
 The dashboard is awash in hard plastic panels that look especially cut-rate.
-One test model suffered rattling front-door windows and an irritating squeak from the cargo area." -- Consumer Guide
+One test model suffered rattling front-door windows and an irritating squeak from the cargo area." -- Consumer Guide (2012)

-- "(Front seat) Xterra has good headroom and legroom, though some tall drivers may feel too close to the steering wheel.
+- "Xterra has good headroom and legroom, though some tall drivers may feel too close to the steering wheel.
 The seats need more side bolstering to hold passengers in place through turns.
 They could also use a bit more padding for optimal long-distance comfort.
 Visibility is hampered by the rear roof styling and wide-base windshield pillars.
-Step-in is high without the available running boards. … (Rear seat) The rear seat has plenty of headroom and adequate foot space.
+Step-in is high without the available running boards. … The rear seat has plenty of headroom and adequate foot space.
 Legroom is tight with the front seats set far back.
 The seat cushions are too flat for best comfort.
-Xterra's tall ride height and narrow door bottoms make entry and exit particularly difficult." -- Consumer Guide
+Xterra's tall ride height and narrow door bottoms make entry and exit particularly difficult." -- Consumer Guide (2012)

 - "It requires extra effort to climb in the tall Xterra, and the side steps are too narrow to be helpful to those with large shoe sizes, especially when slippery.
-Narrow rear door openings also hamper entry -- and exit.” -- MSN
+Narrow rear door openings also hamper entry -- and exit.” -- MSN (2006)

-- "The Xterra's seats are comfortable and supportive, and the dash and instruments are logically arranged with large knobs that are easy to reach and operate while bouncing along unpaved roads." -- Kelley Blue Book
+- "The Xterra's seats are comfortable and supportive, and the dash and instruments are logically arranged with large knobs that are easy to reach and operate while bouncing along unpaved roads." -- Kelley Blue Book (2012)

 Next Steps: Nissan Xterra

-- See what others paid for the 2012 Nissan Xterra
+- See what others paid for the 2013 Nissan Xterra

-- See Affordable Compact SUVs rankings
+- See Affordable Midsize SUVs rankings